Yield Monitor Performance in Hilly Terrain

 To Upgrade Equipment or Not?

 But the team at FarmTRX knew that Zenner’s field was harvested with a single combine and wasn’t in varietal trials.
 So, the pattern didn’t make sense.
 When asked, Zenner explained that this chickpea field had a constant 6-7 degree slope to it.
-The striping in the yield map resulted from harvest loss as chickpeas rolled off the front of the combine header on a downhill pass.
+The striping in the yield map resulted from yield loss as chickpeas rolled off the front of the combine header on a downhill pass.

 Traditional yield monitors typically struggle to register anything below 15 bushels per acre, even in flat, easy conditions.
 But the FarmTRX Yield Monitor is sensitive enough to register down to four bushels per acre and small, but important, differences in yield.